-I have stayed busy in dentistry, volunteering with the Texas Mission of Mercy in XXXX, a free dental clinic for people with limited access to oral care, again focusing on the elderly.
-I assisted in making dentures for a senior who had no front teeth for many years.
+I have stayed busy in dentistry, volunteering with the Texas Mission of Mercy in XXXX, a free dental clinic for people with limited access to oral care, focusing on the elderly.
+I assisted in making dentures for a senior with no front teeth for many years.
 His tears of joy at the profound improvement in his life remain with me until today.
-I look forward to staying engaged with and giving back to my community, especially our underserved and elderly members, promoting beautiful and healthy teeth.
+I look forward to staying engaged and giving back to my community, especially our underserved and elderly members, promoting beautiful and healthy teeth.
 My shadowing and volunteering experiences have brought me close to the patients I wish to serve the most—those with great need and limited access.

 Thank you for considering my application.